Over 16,880 books, magazines, audio books, DVDs and more

 Board of Trustees Jaquith Public Library trustees are entrusted to manage library funds and support the librarian for the benefit of the library.
 Trustees serve as a link with Marshfield residents and collaborate with the librarian to develop ways to best serve the local community.
 Trustees are elected to three year terms at town meeting.

-Trustee Meetings are held on the second Monday of each month and community members are welcome and encouraged to attend.
-Meeting agendas are posted prior to the meeting, and minutes are posted within one week of the meeting.
+Trustee Meetings are held on the second Tuesday of each month and community members are welcome and encouraged to attend.
+Meeting agendas are posted prior to the meeting, and minutes are posted following the meeting.
 Click the button below to access meeting minutes or the description of the trustee position.

 If you have an idea for the library or wish to make a comment, suggestion or share a concern, click on send a comment.